 1. Strand test

 Perform a strand test before you bleach your entire hair.
-It will give you an idea about the after the color of the hair.
+It will give you an idea about the color of the hair.
 And also about the processing time, a possible allergic reaction, and hair damage.

-Steps to perform a strand test?
+Steps to perform a strand test:

 - Prepare bleach and baking soda mixture in a ceramic bowl.
 But before this, put on the gloves.

-- Section two small parts of the hair that you want to test on using a section clip.
+- Section two small parts of the hair that you want to test using a section clip.
 Always select the hair part that goes unnoticeable for precaution.

 - Now, apply the bleach mixture to the hair strand.

-- Remove the bleach using cloth from one of the sectioned hair strands every 5 to 10 minutes.
+- Remove the bleach using a cloth from one of the sectioned hair strands every 5 to 10 minutes.
 After you check it, reapply the paste.
 By doing this, you will get an idea about the processing time.
 Also, never use your bare hand to remove the bleach.

 - Leave the other strand of the hair for about 25 to 30 minutes and finally rinse with cold water.
 While washing, protect the test strand hair from mixing with the other hair to get accurate results.